-PROFILE: Dr. Laszlo Tauber led a remarkable life.
-A Jew born in Hungary in 1915, he was appointed chief of surgery at the International Red Cross Hospital during World War II.
-In that capacity, he saved many Jews during the Holocaust by providing medical attention, and by forging papers to prevent their deportation.
+PROFILE: The Laszlo N. Tauber Family Foundation was created in 2003 to honor the philanthropic legacy of Dr. Laszlo Tauber.
+A Hungarian Jew born in 1915, he was appointed chief of surgery at the International Red Cross Hospital during World War II.
+In that capacity, he saved many Jews during the Holocaust by providing medical attention and forging papers to prevent their deportation.
 He later immigrated to the U.S. and made a fortune in real estate.
-A year after his death in 2002, his children created the Tauber Family Foundation to continue their father’s philanthropic legacy.
+The Tauber Family Foundation prioritizes grantmaking in mental health, scientific research, the Jewish community, and social justice.

-The Tauber Family Foundation does not accept unsolicited proposals, but it does encourage grantseekers to get in contact for general inquiries.
+The Tauber Family Foundation does not accept unsolicited proposals, but grantseekers may contact it for general inquiries.